• Loading stock data...

 “There’s all sorts of parameters around how they can participate,” Michael Rueda, head of U.S. sports and entertainment at international law firm Withers, tells Front Office Sports.

 Sixth Street is a major player in the sports world, with seven total pro sports franchise investments.
-Prior to the Patriots, the firm went in on the then-record $6.1 billion acquisition of the Celtics, led by Bill Chisholm (that record was broken a few months later when Mark Walter—and his business partner Todd Boehly—bought the Lakers at a $10 billion valuation).
+Before the Patriots, the firm went in on the then-record $6.1 billion acquisition of the Celtics, led by Bill Chisholm (that record was broken a few months later when Mark Walter—and his business partner Todd Boehly—bought the Lakers at a $10 billion valuation).
 It also owns a stake in the NBA’s Spurs and MLB’s Giants, as well as soccer teams Real Madrid, FC Barcelona, and Bay FC.

 In addition to the Patriots, the Chargers, Dolphins, and Bills have received private-equity investment since the new policy was implemented.
 Sixth Street’s is the smallest PE stake of the four deals—Arctos Partners, which is in talks to be acquired by KKR, previously purchased 10% stakes in both the Bills and Chargers, while Ares Management acquired a 10% stake in the Dolphins.